-Installation of OLS from Source Code
+Installation of OLS 1.5 or lower version from Source Code

 OpenLiteSpeed can also be installed from source code through a command line terminal as detailed below.
+The following KB is for OLS 1.5 and the lower version only.
+While starting from 1.6 and later version, we will use

 OpenLiteSpeed will normally be installed by root user at default location at /usr/local/lsws.
 For production use, it should be installed into a system directory which requires root access or using sudo).
 Openlitespeed can also be installed into a home directory by a non-privileged user.
 The following instructions will assume OpenLiteSpeed to be installed by root.
 For non-root user installation, please refer here